milesian/BigBang/README.md

 The ```update-system``` function iterates over the components in dependency order
  (a component will be called after its dependencies)....

-.. then It's not surprising  that  [component/start-system](https://github.com/stuartsierra/component/blob/master/src/com/stuartsierra/component.clj#L151) also uses ```component/update-system``` to make its work done.
+.. then It's not really surprising  that  [component/start-system](https://github.com/stuartsierra/component/blob/master/src/com/stuartsierra/component.clj#L151) also uses ```component/update-system``` to call component/start to get the system started.

-## component/update-system: recieves a system and a fn to return a new-updated-system
+### component/update-system: recieves a system and a fn to return a new-updated-system
 Let's look the stuartsierra doc and implementation
 ```clojure
 (defn update-system